-Birthparents select a family by looking at available family albums.
-If you decide to pursue open adoption, you will create a family album so birth mothers can learn more about who you are and what kind of life you may provide, as she selects a family that she feels will be a good fit for her baby.
+Birthparents select a family by looking at available family albums of families who whose preferences match those of the birthparents .
+Prospective adoptive parents will create a family album so birthparents can learn more about who they are and what kind of life they may provide, as she selects a family that she feels will be a good fit for her baby.

 No. Upon finalization, the adoptive parents are the legally recognized parents.
 They are also the emotional parents.
 Openness does not detract from the permanency of parenting.
 Rather, it can enrich it by establishing an atmosphere of trust and respect in which the ongoing needs of all parties are honored.

 The requirements for adoption are determined by the State of California and will be thoroughly explained at the Prospective Adoptive Parent Informational Night, training classes, and in a meeting to go over the contract.

 The adoption process can seem overwhelming, but we will work with you every step of the way.
 Visit our calendar to schedule an orientation where you can learn more or begin the process if you are ready.
 (LINK)